Industry Marketing

 Estimate issued Sales team visited or assessed the project Stronger signal

-Job sold Contract signed Best lead-quality signal
+Job sold Contract signed Strong commercial outcome signal

 Negative Keywords for Roofing